Jo Boaler: Early life and education

 Boaler grew up outside of Birmingham, England.
 Her mother was a secretary, and her father was a technical draftsman.

 Her mother attended Open University to study to become a teacher and in this way Boaler experienced "cutting-edge, play-based educational ideas of the day".
 Boaler said she found her early mathematics classes largely rote and procedural until one of her secondary school mathematics teachers emphasized group discussions in class.

-Boaler received a Bachelors in Psychology from Liverpool University in 1985.
+Boaler received a bachelor's in psychology from Liverpool University in 1985.
 As part of initial training to become an educational psychologist, Boaler spent two years of secondary school teaching in central London at Haverstock School in Camden.
-After teaching experiences there inspired her to change course, Boaler received a master's degree and a Ph.D. in mathematics education from King's College London in 1991 and 1996.
-She won the award for best Ph.D. in education from the British Educational Research Association in 1997.
-Her Ph.D. research compared three-year case studies of two different schools.
+After teaching experiences there inspired her to change course, Boaler received a master's degree and a PhD in mathematics education from King's College London in 1991 and 1996.
+She won the award for best PhD in education from the British Educational Research Association in 1997.
+Her PhD research compared three-year case studies of two different schools.